 * 5 plastic shoe boxes - they come in a 5 pack at Canadian Tire

-* A small piece of landscaping fabric to cover holes in the bottom lid - this stops the castings from falling through the holes and still allows you to collect the liquid (compost tea) at the bottom.
+* A small piece of landscaping fabric to cover holes in the bottom lid - this stops the castings from falling through the holes and still allows you to collect the liquid (

+[That's it!]
 The plastic shoe boxes that we used had these three circles on the top of the lids that were perfect for marking the spots for drilling the large holes.
 We put the lid under the box to make sure the holes would line up when they were all stacked.
 The heat from the drill will melt the two piece together so we had to carefully pull them apart so as to not break them.
 We used a smaller drill bit (1/8") to drill some ventilation holes in the top lid.

 Once all the drilling was done it was time to fill them up with bedding (damp shredded newspaper), worms, and a little top soil.